Generation Z in the United States: Upbringing

 Parents from wealthier backgrounds are less likely to have children out of wedlock and more likely to stay married, with desirable outcomes for their children, including better social and cognitive development and educational attainment.
 By contrast, children born into the middle class or the lower class are less likely to have married parents than before.
-Upper middle-class and wealthy American couples living in the cities tend to invest heavily in their children in the form of breastfeeding for at least a year, giving them premium healthcare plans, and letting them eat organic foods.
+They also tend to have younger parents who did not intend to have them and more siblings.
+Upper middle-class and wealthy American couples living in the cities tend to have fewer children and to invest heavily in their children in the form of breastfeeding for at least a year, giving them premium healthcare plans, sending them to private schools, and letting them eat organic foods.
+Among those who send their children to public schools, they favor policies that ensure the high quality of such schools with exclusionary admissions and zoning ordinances.
 Said parents also hire nannies and housekeepers to reduce the time they spend doing house chores so that they can more time on culturally and educationally enriching activities with their children.
 In fact, the amount of time parents spend with their children has gone up since the mid-1960s, especially among educated couples.
-Having the right family background facilities the development of human capital.
 An early start to the accumulation of cultural capital helps children stand out from the competition as they mature, making them more likely to be admitted to prestigious universities.

-Historian Tara Westover calls this the "great sorting of America's youth."
+On the other hand, Generation Z typically grows up with less independence than the Baby Boomers or Generation X. This constant supervision of children by their parents—protective or "helicopter parenting"—is partly due to concerns over public safety or legal requirements and partly due to the fact that many educators and parents view play as outdated and irrelevant.
+As a result, a portion of this cohort spends much of their leisure in doors rather than outside, with little to no adult supervision.
+In reality, the United States has become a safer place for children, who are much less likely to be abducted or otherwise harmed by an adult than ever before.
+In 2018, the American Academy of Pediatrics released a statement emphasizing the importance of unstructured time spent by children pointing to the benefits for children's social, cognitive, and language skills development.
+Play can also help children handle stress, including toxic stress, and reduce their chances of being obese or depressed.